Quick Reads on How to Start

 Technology Development Financing

 - Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Programs, operated by select federal agencies, provide R&D funding for U.S. small businesses.
 More than $1.5 billion is available annually to fund the development of innovations and technologies of designated national interest.
 To find out more, visit the website.
-Wisconsin winners of SBIR awards are honored each year at the Wisconsin Early Stage Symposium.

 - Angel and Early Stage Seed Investment Tax Credits